Plan Your Visit:

 The Garden will close early on the following dates for special events:

-- Wear comfortable shoes: many of the Garden’s paths are unpaved.
+- Wear comfortable shoes: many of the Garden’s paths are unpaved and uneven.
 Hats, sunscreen and sunglasses are suggested.

 - Please bring and drink plenty of water.
 Water fountains and filtered refrigerated bottle refilling stations are located throughout the Garden.